December 18, 2018 - With great sadness we have learned that our friend Rich as passed away at his home in Candor, NC.

 Dufresne was at loose ends having completed post-doctoral studies in chemistry at Johns Hopkins University in Baltimore and not knowing which way his career would turn.
 So he decided to help some friends working in the healing arts by researching herbs.
 This career detour led him back to his family's farm in western Massachusetts.

-One of the first things Dufresne did was to visit Heinz Grotzke's Meadowbrook Herb Farm not to far away in Rhode Island.
+One of the first things Dufresne did was to visit Heinz Grotzke's Meadowbrook Herb Garden not too far away in Rhode Island.
 While there, he fell hard for the deep red flowers and fruity scent of Pineapple Sage (Salvia elegans).
+Flowers by the Sea Farm and Online Nursery grows a variety of dwarf types, including Elk Sonoran Red Pineapple Sage (Salvia elegans 'Elk Sonoran Red').

 Finding a Life Path through the Flowers